thinkh/thermalplot/README.md

 4. After the first part of the installation has been finished, run `vagrant ssh` to connect to the VM
 5. After connected to the VM run `cd /vagrant/`
 6. Provision the VM:
-   - On Windows run `sh provision.sh true`.
+   - On Windows run `sh provision.sh true`
    - On Mac/Linux run `sh provision.sh false`
 7. Wait until the initial client-side build has finished
 8. The setup will switch to the server directory and start the server automatically